 Term Life Insurance schemes are simple and lucid.
 It is its simplicity because of which it is gaining wide popularity in recent times.
 The insurance plan focuses on offering the sum that is assured at the end of your maturity period or in the event of death, to you or your dependents.

-Term Life Insurance premium is extremely cost-effective and affordable.
+The Term Life Insurance Rate is extremely cost-effective and affordable.
 Apart from this, many online channels offer an additional discount on the timely payment of premiums.
 They only require that contributions are paid on time, and the policy doesn’t lapse.

 The sum insured in a term life insurance has much higher coverage than the other traditional plans.
 ULIP based insurance plans or other endowment policies guarantee a coverage rate of around 7-10%.
 This means for a Rs.20,000 premium, your insurance coverage is about Rs.
 2 lacs, which barely suffices for your family.
 On the other hand, a term life insurance policy assures around Rs.
 1 crore coverage for a Rs.
 10,000 premium.